wintercms/wn-blocks-plugin/README.md

 >**NOTE:** This is very much a WIP API and is subject to change.
 Feedback very much welcome here for ideas around how to register, manage, extend, and provide actions to the frontend.

-### Contexts
+### Tags

-Blocks may have one or more contexts, which defines the applicable cases where a block may be used.
-For example, you may have a Gallery block which allows only "image" blocks to be used, or a container block which allows all "content" block but does not allow another "container" block within.
+Blocks may have one or more tags, which is a way of defining and grouping blocks.
+For example, you may have a Gallery block which allows only "image" tagged blocks to be used, or a container block which allows all "content" tagged blocks but does not allow another "container" tagged block within.

-Contexts are defined in the blocks, and are controlled and limited through the Blocks form widget.
+Tags are defined in the blocks, and can be controlled and limited through the Blocks form widget.

 ## Registering Blocks